jimsulit/data-analyst-nanodegree/p0/README.md

 * Use basic Python code to clean a data set for analysis
 * Run code to create visualizations from the wrangled data
 * Analyze trends shown in the visualiztions and report your conclusions
-* Determine if this program is a good fit for your time and talents
+* Determine if this program is a good fit for your time and talents.